Local Government by-elections

 A by-election must also be set if the number of representatives elected from the county list falls below the quorum necessary for the assembly to function.
 In this case, however, voters only elect representatives to fill the vacant mandates, as the mandates of the other representatives do not cease.

-A county list can be established by a nominating organization legally registered by the territorial election commission that has collected the valid recommendations of 0.5% of the voters with the right to vote in the county.
+A county list can be established by a nominating organization legally registered by the regional election commission that has collected the valid recommendations of 0.5% of the voters with the right to vote in the county.
 For the establishment of a joint list, the valid recommendations of 1% of the voters are required, which cannot be less than 2000 valid recommendations.
-The number of recommendations required for establishing the list shall be determined by the head of the territorial election office on the 66th day before the election, based on the electoral roll data of the 67th day before the election.
-The required number of recommendations shall be made known to the concerned parties by the head of the TEC in the form of a notice/announcement/etc. The number of recommendations shall also be published locally in the usual manner (website, notice board, local newspaper), and candidates and nominating organizations may also request information directly from the territorial election office, which may also directly notify known candidates and nominating organizations.
+The number of recommendations required for establishing the list shall be determined by the head of the regional election office on the 66th day before the election, based on the electoral register data of the 67th day before the election.
+The required number of recommendations shall be made known to the concerned parties by the head of the TEC in the form of a notice/announcement/etc. The number of recommendations shall also be published locally in the usual manner (website, notice board, local newspaper), and candidates and nominating organizations may also request information directly from the regional election office, which may also directly notify known candidates and nominating organizations.

 Recommendation